Midnight at the Oasis

 "Midnight at the Oasis" is a song by the American singer Maria Muldaur from her 1973 debut album, Maria Muldaur.
 Written by David Nichtern, it is her best-known recording.

-It peaked at #6 on the US Billboard Hot 100 the week of June 1, 1974, and #21 in the UK Singles Chart in 1974.
+The song peaked at number six on the US Billboard Hot 100 and number 21 on the UK Singles Chart in 1974.
 Billboard ranked it as the No. 13 song for 1974.
 It was also nominated for both Record of the Year and Song of the Year at the 17th Annual Grammy Awards, held in 1975.
-In Canada, the song reached #2 in the RPM singles charts and #45 in the year-end chart.
+In Canada, the song reached number two on the RPM singles charts and number 45 on the year-end chart.

 Description

 The song is an offer of a desert love affair in a fantasy setting.
 AllMusic reviewer Matthew Greenwald describes the song as "so sensual and evocative that it was probably one of the most replayed records of the era and may be responsible for the most pregnancies from a record during the mid-'70s."

 The song includes an instrumental section that features the guitar work of Amos Garrett.

 In 2008, Muldaur recalled that she wanted to add the song to her album as an "afterthought" at the last minute.
 She has acknowledged that people do approach her at her concerts or events and claim that this song has inspired sexual encounters, loss of virginity, and pregnancy.